DolphinGamerYT/FaceAPI/README.md

-# FaceAPI
+# HeadAPI
-An API to get your face in the chat.
+An API to get your head into the chat.